NickvanDyke/hot-100/README.md

 ## The stack
 Backend:
 - NodeJS
-	- Using JavaScript for the PoC at least; easy to be fast and loose when prototyping, but on a long-term project with multiple developers, TypeScript pays dividends quickly
+	- JavaScript for the PoC at least; easy to be fast and loose when prototyping, but on a long-term project with multiple developers, TypeScript pays dividends quickly
-	- Using JavaScript/TypeScript on both the front and back end makes it easy for developers to work on both sides of the application, requiring familiarity with only one language.
+	- JavaScript/TypeScript on both the front and back end makes it easy for developers to work on both sides of the application, requiring familiarity with only one language
 - Fastify
 	- Performant
 	- Ergonomic plugin API, especially compared to Express's middleware